 Health and Nutrition Advisor

-Provide technical advice and support to the field management and the health, nutrition, and protection staff in Syria and to interact with Medair’s Senior Health Advisor based at Headquarters.
-Peer communication with colleagues in the region on quality and innovative approaches is expected.
-Develop the strategies, guide, monitor, and evaluate the health, nutrition and protection aspects of the country programme.
+Provide technical advice and support to the field management and the health and nutrition staff.
+Develop, lead, monitor, and evaluate the health and nutrition aspects of the country programme.
 Coordinate and network at a senior level with national and regional health authorities and other NGOs.
-Provide technical expertise and input on all health, nutrition, and protection elements of proposals and reports, provide capacity building for national and international staff, and promote best practice in the health programmes and contributing to the overall management of the country programme.
+Lead on all health and nutrition elements of proposals and reports, providing capacity building for national and international staff.
+Promote best practice in the health and nutrition programmes and contribute to the overall management of the country programme.